 Our results lead us to conclude that surveillance testing of asymptomatic individuals can be used to limit the spread of SARS-CoV-2.
 However, our findings are subject to a number of limitations.
-First, the sensitivity of a test may depend on factors beyond LOD, including manufacturer variation and improper clinical sampling [21], though the latter may be ameliorated by different approaches to sample collection, such as saliva-based testing [22].
-Second, our model assumed that no individuals would refuse testing.
-Both refusal and sampling-driven sensitivity issues can be accounted for in estimates using a simple formula (see Supplemental Text), but a more sophisticated understanding of the relationship between sampling-driven sensitivity issues and viral load, for instance, would more accurately address this limitation.
-Finally, the exact performance differences between testing schemes will depend on whether our model truly captures viral kinetics and infectiousness profiles [4], particularly during the acceleration phase between exposure and peak viral load.
-Continued clarification of these within-host dynamics would increase the impact and value of this, and other [19, 20] modeling studies.
+First, the sensitivity of a test may depend on factors beyond LOD, including manufacturer variation and improper clinical sampling [33], though the latter may be ameliorated by different approaches to sample collection, such as saliva-based testing [34].
+Second, the exact performance differences between testing schemes will depend on whether our model truly captures viral kinetics and infectiousness profiles [21], particularly during the acceleration phase between exposure and peak viral load.
+Continued clarification of these within-host dynamics would increase the impact and value of this, and other [31, 32, 35, 36] modeling studies.
+Finally, we modeled participation in surveillance testing regimens (or refusal thereof) as statistically independent between individuals, but health-related behaviors have been shown to be socially [37] and geographically [38, 39] correlated.
+Clustered refusal of surveillance testing, or refusal to isolate upon testing positive, could present challenging barriers to implementation.